splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

      - Add the private location to one or more tests.

    * - Clear queue
-     - The queue for a given location is being cleared perioically and is not backed up.
+     - The queue for a given location is being cleared periodically and is not backed up.
      - If the queue is backed up, add new runner(s) to the private location.